Hercules Graphics Card

-The Hercules Graphics Card (HGC) is a computer graphics controller formerly made by Hercules Computer Technology, Inc. that combines IBM's text-only MDA display standard with a bitmapped graphics mode.
+The Hercules Graphics Card (HGC) is a computer graphics controller formerly made by Hercules Computer Technology, Inc. that combines IBM's text-only MDA display standard with a bitmapped graphics mode, also offering a parallel printer port.
 This allows the HGC to offer both high-quality text and graphics from a single card.

-The HGC was very popular, and became a widely supported de facto display standard on IBM PC compatibles.
+The HGC was very popular and became a widely supported de facto display standard on IBM PC compatibles.
 The HGC standard was used long after more technically capable systems had entered the market, especially on dual-monitor setups.